 Projects for K-12; also click on "Educational Links" and the "Instructional Resources" to discover additional lesson plan resource sites for Math and Science.
 Notice the link for "Primary Sources" (diaries, letters, photos, maps)

-CANNOT CONNECT (2016) --Must subscribe (and pay one-time fee of $30 for individuals, NO annual fees) to use.
+Must subscribe (and pay one-time fee of $30 for individuals, NO annual fees) to use.
 NOTE: Many school districts subscribe, so you will probably have access once you are student teaching or hired.
-At the site, open the drop-down box for "All Resource Types" and select "Lesson Plans" and use the second drop-down box for Grade Level selection.
+At the site, open the drop-down box for "All Resource Types" and select "Lessons & Activities" and use the second drop-down box for Grade Level selection.

 Correlates its classroom activities to 46 sets of national and state curriculum standards with more than 1,200 lesson plans.
 Mouse-over grade level (PreK-12), then select subject; refine by clicking "Media Type" and selecting "Lesson Plan".